DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 [Test controller](../../reference/test-api/testcontroller/README.md) object includes them as its methods.
 You can call them in a chained fashion.

-Below you can find the list of available actions with reproducible examples and links to their descriptions.
+You can find a list of available actions (with reproducible examples) and links to their descriptions below.

 ## Click